mozman/ezdxf/docs/source/concepts/units.rst

-The `DXF reference`_ has no explicit information how to handle units in DXF, any information in this section is based on experiments with BricsCAD and may differ in other CAD application, BricsCAD tries to be as compatible with AutoCAD as possible.
+The `DXF reference`_ has no explicit information how to handle units in DXF, any information in this section is based on experiments with BricsCAD and may differ in other CAD applications, BricsCAD tries to be as compatible with AutoCAD as possible.
 Therefore, this information should also apply to AutoCAD.

 Please open an issue on `github`_ if you have any corrections or additional